tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 1. Run the following command to install,
 	> apt-get install syslog-ng

-After running the above command, you should be able to see the syslog service in `/etc` folder with service name as **syslog-ng**, as every service we install manually ***(using apt-get)*** is stored in the `/etc` folder.
+After running the above command, we should be able to see the syslog service in `/etc` folder with service name as **syslog-ng**, as every service we install manually ***(using apt-get)*** is stored in the `/etc` folder.

-2. Configure syslog-ng tool as per your requirement by editing the file,
+2. Configure syslog-ng tool as per our requirement by editing the file,
 	> vim /etc/syslog-ng/syslog-ng.conf

 3. Now all that remains is to configure the syslog-ng tool as per our requirement.